aurafarmerone/learn-git-github/01-introduction/README.md

 ## 📌 What is Git?

-**Git is a Version Control System.**(Here comes another confusion🤔.Now, What is this Version.. or whatever you say 😂)
+**Git is a Version Control System.**(Here comes another confusion🤔.Now, What is this Version.. or whatever you say 😂,Don't be afraid to see tough word, Let's understand this in simple way.)

-### 🤔 What is a Version Control System?
+### 🤔 Version Control System
+Think this a system that tracks version(what does it mean?), Just like in real life, when we download an app or software, it comes with a version number (for example: v1.0, v2.0).
+Each new version means something was updated, fixed, or improved.

+Sometimes, the latest version may have bugs.
+On a friend’s suggestion, you might uninstall the new version and install an older, more stable one.
+This process of managing and switching between versions is called version controlling.
+Here, we are also doing version controlling without even knowing it.

-A Version Control System is a tool that:
+Thus, A Version Control System is a tool that:
 - Keeps track of every change in your code
 - Saves the full history of your project
 - Knows who changed what, when, and why